 Initially there was large scale sickness and deaths among the Mayflower passengers.
 Also there was reluctance by the Indigenous Nation in the New Plymouth area they landed to forcibly expel the passengers due to a devistating 90% drop in population caused by disease in the period immediately prior to the landing.
 However, this does not mean that the colonists were not invading someones territory and taking land for their settlement.
 The settlers did not doubt their right to designate an area as theirs, erect buildings and engage in using the land without reference to the people already living in the area.
 Indeed, this was their intention as it had been the practice of the British colonist to North America who proceeded them.
 This land seizure should be as much a key issue as the Mayflower Compact for students when directed to discuss democratic association of this colonial incursion.

-The British expanding control in North American and islands in the Caribbean from the early 17th Century during the colonial and Empire periods, and the period of expanding USA control of North America from 1783, are marked by a profound lack of democracy.
-Notable are the practices of land seizure, massacres, enslavement and forced de-Indigenisation education of First Nation peoples on the one hand, and slave trading, slavery, Jim Crow laws and institutionalised discrimination against African Americans and African Caribbeans on the other.
+The British expanded territorial control in North American and increased the number of islands it claimed in the Caribbean from its three centres in the early 17th Century.
+During the colonial and Empire periods, the British colonies and the USA, from the period of US expanding control of North America from 1783, were marked by a profound lack of democracy.
+Notable in the case of the USA from the time of the rebranding of the Mayflower Compact, are the practices of land seizure, massacres, enslavement, and subsequently, forced de-Indigenisation education of First Nation peoples.
+For African Americans were the continuation of slave trading, slavery, and subsequently, Jim Crow laws and institutionalised discrimination.

 Mayflower 400, have decided to construct a Plymouth city wide schools project centred around the Mayflower Compact on “democratic decision making process”.
 It is incumbent on them to include the contextualising experiences and histories of all the peoples living in British controlled North American and the Caribbean in the 17th Century period.
 The Mayflower journey and the Mayflower Compact were bound up with colonialism.
 Any discussion of democratic association and the Mayflower Compact minus colonialism and slavery is highly misleading.